enthusielly/100-days-of-code/log.md

 # 100 Days Of Code - Robertson - Log
 ****************************

+****************************
- +### Day 7: January 15, 2017
+### Day 7: January 15, 2017

- +
- +**Today's Progress**:
-+ Didn't touch hamburger.
+**Today's Progress**: Didn't touch hamburger.
 Just worked on other parts of site to get it looking consistent all across (not yet successfully) and responsive.
 Seem to have a problem with facebook events but it could be that I am viewing on desktop and the event images don't need to switch to mobile-friendly.

- +
- +**Need to do:**
+**Need to do:**
- +- figure out the javascript to make the hamburger menu turn 90° and for the menu to collapse and expand when on mobile or tablet.
+- figure out the javascript to make the hamburger menu turn 90° and for the menu to collapse and expand when on mobile or tablet.
- +- headers consistently placed on responsive versions +- media images extended across to edges of mobile site +- husband needs to update his bio and he can post the basic site +
+- husband needs to update his bio and he can post the basic site
- +**Thoughts:**
+- media images extended across to edges of mobile site
+- headers consistently placed on responsive versions

-+ Neutral. don't feel terrible, but seeing and feeling the value of daily practice.
+**Thoughts:** Neutral. don't feel terrible, but seeing and feeling the value of daily practice.
 Dying for a break though--I'm worried about other things falling by the wayside.

- +**Link to work:** Tweet https://twitter.com/enthusielly/status/820838623369105409
+**Link to work:** Tweet https://twitter.com/enthusielly/status/820838623369105409

 ****************************
- +### Day 6: January 14, 2017
+### Day 6: January 14, 2017

- +
- +**Today's Progress**:
- +Still can't get the hamburger menu to work.
+**Today's Progress**: Still can't get the hamburger menu to work.
 I must be missing some small javascript detail I don't yet understand.
 I've managed the hide the menu but the hamburger menu button is just not active.
 Giving up, I decided to tackle making the rest of the site responsive: images and text.
 Hard to really adjust it but this went relatively smoothly.
 Also tidied up some code that was not doing anything (fore example, I was very enthusiastic about using flexbox but it wasn't necessarily working properly, or needed for what I was doing.)

- +
- +**Need to do:**
+**Need to do:**
+- check that videos and events look ok'
+- husband needs to update his bio and he can post the basic site
- +- figure out the javascript to make the hamburger menu turn 90° and for the menu to collapse and expand when on mobile or tablet.
+- figure out the javascript to make the hamburger menu turn 90° and for the menu to collapse and expand when on mobile or tablet.

- +- check that videos and events look ok'
- +- husband needs to update his bio and he can post the basic site +
- +**Thoughts:**
- +Frustrated by the Javascript but not by that much since i haven't learned it yet.
+**Thoughts:** Frustrated by the Javascript but not by that much since i haven't learned it yet.
 Happy to have resolved other things though.

- +
- +**Link to work:** Tweet https://twitter.com/enthusielly/status/820485115193290752
+**Link to work:** Tweet https://twitter.com/enthusielly/status/820485115193290752